dscho15/Normal-estimation-Benchmark/README.md

     <img src="data/results.png" alt="Kitten" title="A cute kitten" />
 </p>

-The two last methods show similar performance, i.e., there is no significant difference between pcl using omp methods and cilantro, when estimating normals (knn, k=7).
+The two last methods show similar performance, i.e., there is no significant difference between pcl using omp methods and cilantro, when estimating normals.
+The following configuration was used in all three experiments (knn, k=7).